The Technology, Media and Telecommunications Review: Spain

 - to impose obligations on the number-independent interpersonal communication services providers (NI-ICS) to guarantee that their services are interoperable;

-- to control access to infrastructure that can host electronic communications public networks; and
+- to control access to infrastructure that can host electronic communications public networks;

 iii Regulated activities

 An administrative authorisation or concession is required to make private use of the radio electric spectrum in Spain.
-The procedure to obtain an authorisation or concession for spectrum use is set out in Royal Decree 123/2017,10 which distinguishes between general authorisations, individual authorisations and public concessions.
+The procedure to obtain an authorisation or concession for spectrum use is set out in Royal Decree 123/2017,11 which distinguishes between general authorisations, individual authorisations and public concessions.
 According to Royal Decree 123/2017, operators must submit a spectrum use application together with a technical proposal to the MAETD (through the SETID), in response to which the SETID must issue a resolution granting or rejecting the application.
-As a general rule, as a prerequisite for obtaining a spectrum concession, applicants must prove their status as registered electronic communications operators; however, the SETID may limit the concessions in certain frequency bands in order to guarantee the efficient use of spectrum or when demand for the spectrum exceeds the offer.
+In general, as a prerequisite for obtaining a spectrum concession, applicants must prove their status as registered electronic communications operators; however, the SETID may limit the concessions in certain frequency bands in order to guarantee the efficient use of spectrum or when demand for the spectrum exceeds the offer.
 In those cases, the relevant concessions will be awarded through public tender processes.

 In addition, operators interested in obtaining numbering use rights must submit an application to the MAETD, which will decide whether to grant or refuse these rights according to the National Numbering Plan and other regulations within three or six weeks (in the case of competitive selection procedures) following the submission of the application.